back4app/back4app-rest/docs/guide/security.md

 }
 ```

-All users are created by default with permissions that only allow access from itself.
+All users are created by default with permissions that only allow access for itself.

 ## Logging In